NDIS Overview

 Assistive Technologies / Equipment

-2. Product Cost
+1. Product Cost

-• Low-cost AT (<$1,500 per item): usually doesn’t require a support letter and can be purchased using Core Supports (consumables) funding.
+• Low-cost AT (<$1,500 per item): no support letter needed.
+Funded from Core Supports (consumables).

-• Mid-cost AT ($1,500–$15,000 per item): requires a support letter from a relevant health professional (e.g., physiotherapist, occupational therapist).
-The practitioner may charge for the time needed to prepare the letter (approx. 1.5–3 hours depending on complexity).
+• Mid-cost AT ($1,500–$15,000 per item): requires a support letter from a relevant health professional (approx. 1.5–3 hrs to prepare).

-• High-cost AT (>$15,000 per item): requires a formal assessment, a quote for the equipment, and a report from a relevant health professional.
-Practitioner time may range from 3–6 hours depending on complexity.
+• High-cost AT (>$15,000 per item): requires a formal assessment, quote, and report.
+Practitioner time approx. 3–6 hrs.

 NDIS Review Process